Respiratory therapy school is most certainly not easy!

 Can you say stressful?

-There are some effective strategies that you can implement to make life so much easier!
+However, the good news is this: There are effective strategies and techniques that any student can implement to make life easier.

-This article breaks down the best tips for respiratory therapy school, covering essential study habits, effective time management, practical skills development, group collaboration, and useful online resources.
+This article explores the best tips for passing respiratory therapy school, covering essential study habits, effective time management, and useful online resources.

-Read on to discover how to successfully navigate this crucial phase of your career, setting the stage for a thriving future as a registered respiratory therapist (RRT).
+So, keep reading to learn how to effectively navigate this critical stage of your educational path and lay a strong foundation for a successful career as a registered respiratory therapist (RRT).

 1. Know Your Why